Rethinking Emergency Funds

 1. Car Repairs

-Car repairs are one of the most common unexpected expenses.
-Unless you’re very lucky or frequently get a new car, you will need money for car repairs.
+Car repairs are one of the most common unexpected and expected expenses.
+We don’t know when we’ll need the money, but unless you’re very lucky or frequently get a new car, you will need money for car repairs.

-the average cost of repairs in your area
+What is the average cost of repairs in your area?

 2. Dental & Medical Emergencies